Dear New Dixie Desperado Club Member,

 Monthly Club Meetings are held at the Washington Public Library at 220 N 300 E, Washington, UT on the 1st Tuesday of every month, beginning at 6:30pm.
 Members are encouraged to attend.

 Monthly Matches are held on the second and fourth Saturdays of every month at the Southern Utah Shooting Sports Park range located at 1134 S Regional Park Road, Washington, UT 84780.
 The club also offers wild bunch monthly matches on the first Saturday of the month..
 Following each monthly match, you can find scores by registering as a shooter at practiscore.com.
 PractiScore combines iOS and Android match scoring apps with optional web services for match preregistration.
-If you need assistance using PractiScore, contact Mokaac Kid, our Club Vice President and Score Keeper.
+If you need assistance using PractiScore, contact Mokaac Kid.

 A calendar of scheduled shoots and club events